awordforthat/cs133_elevator_turtlebot_project/README.md

 # Extra Dependencies
 1. The audio code relies on ffmpeg.
 Install it with: `sudo apt update; sudo apt install ffmpeg`
+2. Also install pydub into the system environment (sorry, I ran out of time to get this working in a venv):
+    - `sudo apt install python3-pip` (if you don't already have it installed)
+    - `pip3 install pydub`

 # Installing the elevator project